oplS16projects/DonAdu/Readme.md

 ##External Technology and Libraries
 Briefly describe the existing technology you utilized, and how you used it.
 Provide a link to that technology(ies).

+We used #lang web-server/insta and turtle graphics to accomplish this project.

 ##Favorite Scheme Expressions

 ####Mark (a team member)
 Each team member should identify a favorite expression or procedure, written by them, and explain what it does.
 Why is it your favorite?
 What OPL philosophy does it embody?
 Remember code looks something like this: